1. Hero’s Occupation

 3. Transportation used

-Then: Well divided between standard Indian cars like “Ambassador” or “Jeep” or “TATA lorry” and animals like “elephant” or “horses” (remember Sholay?)
+Then: Well divided between standard Indian cars like “Ambassador” or “Jeep” or “TATA lorry” and animals like “elephant” or “horses” (remember Sholay?).
+There are times when the hero taken the bus for his daily commute.

 Now: Standard “Indian” cars like Mercedes Benz or BMW.
 If the hero is not rich, then one of the latest Indian bikes is used.